justin-hackin/svg-widgets-monorepo/README.md

 - Break a single pyramid net up into multiple sections (nets per pyramid), allowing maximum shape size with limited cutting area
 - View test tabs via multi-widget interface
 - Download/import SVG template for editing cut paths with your own vector editor of choice as an alternative to texture editor
-- Optional path scoring: adjust the dasharray pattern ratios independent of length of the pattern repetition and offset.
-Instead of simply styling a solid path to look like dashes, this feature makes a series of `<path>` lines that can be sent directly to a laser cutter

 ### Texture Editor